DraganAndrey/simplegraph/README.md

 3) Each Edge has value (It is usually known as weight)
 4) Graph Service able to calculate path between vertexes

+Limitation
+1) Path searching doesn't work for edges with negatives and 0 values

 Usage:

 To Create Graph you can use: